egorvshch/DC-networks-design/README.md

-Homework for the DC networks design course
+Homework for the DC network design course